metaember/habitsv2/docs/SPEC.md

 #### Auth

-- Auth.js with email magic links or passkeys.
+- [Better Auth](https://www.better-auth.com/) with email magic links or passkeys.
 - Store sessions in Postgres via Prisma adapter.
 - Add `ownerUserId` on habits; require `userId` on new events; backfill legacy events to a default user.